carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 </a>

 ## Considerations
-Please ensure that you are in the Pangenomics environment.
+Please make sure that you are in the Pangenomics environment.
 You can omit this step if you have already activated the environment.

 ~~~
+$ conda deactivate
 $ conda activate Pangenomics_Global
 ~~~
 {: .language-bash}